hermangroup/docs/mining/index.rst

 Mining
 ======

-Mining in the context of cryptocurrency such as Dash refers to the process of searching for solutions to cryptographically difficult problems as a method of securing blocks on the blockchain.
+Mining in the context of cryptocurrency such as Historia refers to the process of searching for solutions to cryptographically difficult problems as a method of securing blocks on the blockchain.
 The process of mining creates new currency tokens as a reward to the miner.
 Mining is possible on a range of hardware.
-Dash implements an algorithm known as :ref:`X11 <x11-hash-algorithm>`, which the miner must solve in order to earn rewards.
+Historia implements an algorithm known as :ref:`X11 <x11-hash-algorithm>`, which the miner must solve in order to earn rewards.